awsdocs/amazon-sqs-developer-guide/doc_source/sqs-subscribe-queue-sns-topic.md

 You can subscribe one or more Amazon SQS queues to an Amazon SNS topic from a list of topics available for the selected queue\.
 Amazon SQS manages the subscription and any necessary permissions\.
 When you publish a message to a topic, Amazon SNS sends the message to every subscribed queue\.
 For more information about Amazon SNS, see [What is Amazon Simple Notification Service?](http://docs.aws.amazon.com/sns/latest/dg/welcome.html) in the *Amazon Simple Notification Service Developer Guide*\.

-The following example shows how to subscribe an existing Amazon SQS queue to an existing Amazon SNS topic\.
+In this tutorial you'll learn how to subscribe an existing Amazon SQS queue to an existing Amazon SNS topic\.

 **Note**
 Amazon SNS isn't currently compatible with FIFO queues\.